BlueFisher/Advanced-Soft-Actor-Critic/README.md

   name: "{time}" # Training name.
 Placeholder "{time}" will be replaced to the time that trianing begins
   nn: nn # Neural network models file
-  update_policy_mode: true # Update policy variables at the beginning of each episode if True or get action from learner each step
   update_sac_bak_per_step: 200 # Every N step update sac_bak
-  noise_increasing_rate: 0 # Noise = N * number of actors
-  noise_max: 0.1 # Max noise for actors
   n_agents: 1 # N agents running in parallel
   max_step_each_iter: -1 # Max step in each iteration
   reset_on_iteration: true # If to force reset agent if an episode terminated

-  max_actors_each_learner: -1 # The max number of actors of each learner, -1 indicates no limit

   evolver_enabled: true
   evolver_cem_length: 50 # Start CEM if all learners have eavluated evolver_cem_length times